Whistleblower False Claims Act Retaliation Defense Attorneys

 How long does the relator have to file claim with the DOL?
 The whistleblower has just 180 days from the retaliatory act to file their claim with the Department of Labor.
 This can be a defense for whistleblower retaliation claims.

 What happens if the Whistleblower talks about the case even though filed under seal?
-As a government contractor, if you have found out that the relator / whistleblower has spoken to an outside about the case or disclosed that they filed a case, it could be grounds for dismissal.
+As a government contractor, if you have found out that the relator / whistleblower has spoken to an outside agency about the case or disclosed that they filed a case, it could be grounds for dismissal.
 Depending on the court, breaching the “sealed” ruled could cause the case to be dismissed.

 Government Contractor Whistleblowers Under 41 USC 4712: Under the National Defense Authorization Act (NDAA), 41 USC 4712, and various federal government agency-specific statutes, government contractor employees have whistleblower retaliation protection for government contract fraud, gross mismanagement, violating FAR and SBA small business regulations and other protected activity.